brunof99/brunof99/README.md

 1. [Falcon 9 First Stage Landing Prediction (IBM Data Science Capstone)]
    - [[Check Repository](https://github.com/brunof99/IBM-Data-Science-Capstone-SpaceX)]

-Feel free to explore my repositories for more!

 ## 📫 Let's Connect!

-I'm always open to new opportunities, collaborations, and discussions.
-Let's connect and learn from each other:

 - 📧 Email: brunoferreira8a@gmail.com
 - 💼 LinkedIn: [LinkedIn Profile]([https://www.linkedin.com/in/yourlinkedinprofile/](https://www.linkedin.com/in/brunof99/))